-asked the Chancellor of the Exchequer if he will make a statement about the meeting of the European Community Finance Council in Brussels on 17 March.
+asked the Chancellor of the Exchequer whether he will make a statement on the meeting of the EEC Budget Council on 23 November.